Ukraine says mining town holding out against Russian assault | Law-Order

 Ukraine says mining town holding out against Russian assault

-The fate of a devastated salt-mining town in eastern Ukraine hung in the balance on Wednesday as Ukraine said its forces were holding out against a furious Russian onslaught in what has become one of the fiercest and most costly battles in the almost 11-month war.
+The fate of a devastated salt-mining town in eastern Ukraine hung in the balance on Wednesday as Ukraine said its forces were holding out against a furious Russian onslaught in one of the fiercest and costliest recent ground battles of the nearly 11-month war.

+Soledar was under heavy shelling by Russian forces using jets, mortars and rockets.
+A Ukrainian military officer near Soledar said the Russian assault was unrelenting.

+The Russians first send one or two waves of soldiers, many from the private Russian military contractor Wagner Group, who take heavy casualties as they probe the Ukrainian defences, the officer told The Associated Press.

+After those first assaults, when Ukrainian troops have taken some casualties and are exhausted, the Russians send a fresh wave of highly-trained soldiers, paratroopers or special forces, said the Ukrainian officer, who insisted on anonymity for security reasons.

-Though unlikely to provide a turning point in the war, Soledar's fall to Russian forces after months of Ukrainian defense would be a prize for the Kremlin, which has been starved of good news from the battlefield amid Ukraine's counteroffensive in recent months.
+Soledar's fall, while unlikely to provide a turning point in the war, would be a prize for a Kremlin starved of good news from the battlefield in recent months.

-It would also offer Russian troops a strategic springboard for their efforts to encircle the nearby city of Bakhmut.
+It would also offer Russian troops a strategic springboard for their efforts to conquer other areas of Donetsk province that remain under Ukrainian control, such as the nearby strategic city of Bakhmut.

+Donetsk and neighboring Luhansk province, which together make up the Donbas region bordering Russia, were Moscow's main stated targets in invading Ukraine, but the fighting has stood mostly at a stalemate.

+Ukrainian Deputy Defense Minister Hanna Malyar denied Russian claims that Soledar had fallen, but she acknowledged heavy fighting was ongoing.

-The spokesman for Ukraine's Eastern Group of Forces, Serhiy Cherevaty, said on Wednesday that Russian claims it had conquered Soledar were "untrue", Ukrainian news outlet Suspilne reported.
+The spokesman for Ukraine's Eastern Group of Forces, Serhiy Cherevaty, also dismissed the Russian claims.

-Cherevaty offered no further details, saying only that Ukraine's General Staff would provide more information later.

-The General Staff in its Wednesday morning update only listed Soledar among cities and towns that continue to be shelled by Russian forces.

-Late on Tuesday, Yevgeny Prigozhin, the head of the Wagner Group — a Russian private military contractor — claimed in audio reports posted on his Russian social media platform that his forces had seized control of Soledar, though he also said that battles were continuing in a "cauldron" in the city's centre.
+Late Tuesday, Yevgeny Prigozhin, the owner of the Wagner Group, claimed in audio reports posted on his Russian social media platform that his soldiers had seized control of Soledar, though he also said that fighting continued in a “cauldron” in the city's centre.

-Kremlin spokesman Dmitry Peskov said on Wednesday that Russian forces had "positive dynamics in advancing" in Soledar, but he stopped short of declaring its capture when asked about the claims that it has come under Russian control.
+Russian forces had “positive dynamics in advancing” in Soledar, Kremlin spokesman Dmitry Peskov said, but he stopped short of declaring its capture when asked about the claims that it has come under Russian control.

-Ukrainian President Volodymyr Zelenskyy said this week that "everything is completely destroyed" in the area due to relentless shelling and weeks of close, house-to-house combat.
+Ukrainian President Volodymyr Zelenskyy said this week that “everything is completely destroyed” in the area because of relentless shelling and weeks of close, house-to-house combat.

-"The whole land near Soledar is covered with the corpses of the occupiers and scars from the strikes," Zelenskyy said.
-"This is what madness looks like."
-Soledar, known for salt mining and processing, lies in the Donetsk region and has little intrinsic value.
-But it lies at a strategic point 10 kilometres (6 miles) north of Bakhmut, which Russian forces are aiming to surround.
+“The whole land near Soledar is covered with the corpses of the occupiers and scars from the strikes,” Zelenskyy said.
+“This is what madness looks like.”
+Soledar, known for salt mining and processing, has little intrinsic value.
+But it lies at a strategic point 10 kilometres (six miles) north of the city of Bakhmut, which Russian forces are aiming to surround.

-Taking Bakhmut would disrupt Ukraine's supply lines and open a route for Russian forces to press toward Kramatorsk and Sloviansk, key Ukrainian strongholds in Donetsk.
+Taking Bakhmut would disrupt Ukraine's supply lines and open a route for Russian President Vladimir Putin's forces to press toward Kramatorsk and Sloviansk, key Ukrainian strongholds in Donetsk province.

 Soledar's fall would make “holding Bakhmut much more precarious for Ukraine”, Michael Kofman, the director of Russia Studies at the CAN nonprofit research organisation in Arlington, Virginia, noted on Wednesday.